-When in V86 mode, if a MOV instruction is executed to/from on debug register, a general-protection exception (#GP) should be generated.
+Software should avoid crossing page boundaries from WB or WC memory type to UC, Workaround: WP or WT memory type within a single REP MOVS or REP STOS instruction that will execute with fast strings enabled.
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ60.
+MOV To/From Debug Registers Causes Debug Exception When in V86 mode, if a MOV instruction is executed on to/from a debug registers, a Problem: general-protection exception (#GP) should be generated.
 However, in the case when the general detect enable flag (GD) bit is set, the observed behavior is that a debug exception (#DB) is generated instead.

-Implication: With debug-register protection enabled (i.e., the GD bit set), when attempting to execute a MOV on debug registers in V86 mode, a debug exception will be generated instead of the expected general-protection fault.
-Workaround: In general, operating systems do not set the GD bit when they are in V86 mode.
-The GD bit is generally set and used by debuggers.
+With debug-register protection enabled (i.e., the GD bit set), when attempting to Implication: execute a MOV on debug registers in V86 mode, a debug exception will be generated instead of the expected general-protection fault.

+In general, operating systems do not set the GD bit when they are in V86 mode.
+The Workaround: GD bit is generally set and used by debuggers.
 The debug exception handler should check that the exception did not occur in V86 mode before continuing.
 If the exception did occur in V86 mode, the exception may be directed to the general-protection exception handler.
-Status: